kate-pyper/Interactive_course_test/slides/chapter1_01_SetUp.md

 # Introduction

-- This section will walk you through how to install R and RStudio both on Windows machines and on Macs
-- Note that you will need to download and install both pieces of software!

-Notes: R is the underlying programming language that is being used, when I'm talking about installing R, I mean installing the software that can turn the programming language into some useful output.
+Notes: This section will walk you through how to install R and RStudio both on Windows machines and on Macs.
+Note that you will need to download and install both pieces of software!
+R is the underlying programming language that is being used, when I'm talking about installing R, I mean installing the software that can turn the programming language into some useful output.
 You don't need RStudio to run R code, however it does make things easier!
 RStudio is essentially a user interface, which makes programming in R a bit easier.

 ---